-The BFEs shown on the FIRM represent whole-foot rounded values.
-For example, a BFE of 102.4 will appear as 102 on the FIRM and 102.6 will appear as 103.
+The base flood elevations (BFEs) shown on the FIRM represent whole-foot rounded values.
+For example, a BFE of 102.4 will appear as 102 on the FIRM, and 102.6 will appear as 103.
 Therefore, users that wish to convert the elevations in this FIS to NGVD 29 should apply the stated conversion factor to elevations shown on the Flood Profiles and supporting data tables in the FIS report, which are shown at a minimum to the nearest 0.1 foot.

-For the communities with revised coastal analyses, the elevations presented in the Tidal Flood Survey are referenced to the National Tidal Datum Epoch (NTDE) of 1960-1978.
-The current tidal datum is based on the NTDE of 1983-2001.
-The NTDE is a specific 19 year period that includes the longest periodic tidal variations caused by the astronomic tide-producing forces.
-The value averages out long term seasonal meteorological, hydrologic, and oceanographic fluctuations and provides a nationally consistent tidal datum network (bench marks) by accounting for seasonal and apparent environmental trends in sea level rise that affect the accuracy of tidal datums.
+For the communities with revised coastal analyses, the elevations presented in the Tidal Flood Survey are referenced to the National Tidal Datum Epoch (NTDE) of 1960 to 1978.
+The current tidal datum is based on the NTDE of 1983 to 2001.
+The NTDE is a specific 19-year period that includes the longest periodic tidal variations caused by the astronomic tide-producing forces.
+The value averages out long term seasonal meteorological, hydrologic, and oceanographic fluctuations and provides a nationally consistent tidal datum network (benchmarks) by accounting for seasonal and apparent environmental trends in sea level rise that affect the accuracy of tidal datum.
 For use in this coastal analysis revision, the stillwater elevations presented in the Tidal Flood Survey were converted to the current tidal datum.
 A datum conversion factor of +0.05 feet was applied to the data in the Tidal Flood Survey for the coastal communities in Cumberland County.

-For the communities with redelineation of coastal flood hazard data, the elevations presented in the previous Flood Insurance Studies were referenced to the National Geodetic Vertical Datum of 1929 (NGVD 29).
-These elevations were converted to the North American Vertical Datum of 1988 (NAVD 88).
-The vertical datum shift between NGVD29 and NAVD88 was determined in accordance with Appendix B "Guidance for Converting to the North American Vertical Datum of 1988," (Reference 84) of the Guidelines and Specifications, as well as, the "Atlantic Ocean and Gulf of Mexico Coastal Guidelines Update", (Reference 71).
+For the communities with redelineation of coastal flood hazard data, the elevations presented in the previous Flood Insurance Studies were referenced to NGVD 29.
+These elevations were converted to NAVD 88.
+The vertical datum shift between NGVD 29 and NAVD 88 was determined in accordance with Appendix B "Guidance for Converting to the North American Vertical Datum of 1988," (Reference 87) of the Guidelines and Specifications, as well as, the "Atlantic Ocean and Gulf of Mexico Coastal Guidelines Update", (Reference 74).